-So I put the following to an EC forum for debate:
+So I put the following to an elimination commuication (EC) forum (in Norwegian «bleiefri») for debate:

 «I think we ECers would be a little more palatable to the world if we stopped calling it EC and named it what it really is -classical conditioning… Pairing the voiding reflex with a verbal cue.
 This is why cueing is so important to the process!»

-A lot of people agreed with me that EC is a problematic term, and some disagreed and held that communication is indeed crucial to the process.
+A lot of people agreed with me that EC is a problematic term.
+Some disagreed and held that communication is indeed crucial to the process.

 A few also asked questions about conditioning which indicated that they don’t really understand how it works.

 There are two types of conditioning, classical (pavlovian) and operant (skinner-style).